Electrokinetic Effects on Flow and Ion Transport in Charge-Patterned Corrugated Nanochannels: Theoretical background and model design

+For clarity, Figs.~\ref{fig:concept_diagram}(d) and~\ref{fig:concept_diagram}(e) plot the surface charge distribution relative to the geometric undulations for a few cases of $\varphi$ and differing $\sigma_\mathrm{m}$.

-As will be expounded on below, the surface charge patterns passively generate recirculating currents in the nanochannels -- an effect we attribute to \textit{surface-gradient-induced electroosmosis} (SGIEO).
-We supplement these currents by a pressure gradient that drives flow along the channel axis, $\nabla p_0 = \Delta p_0/L$, and is imposed, under periodicity, by supplying a pressure jump to the fluid as it moves from the channel exit, on the right, to the channel entrance, on the left: $\llbracket p \rrbracket = p(x=-L/2,y) - p(x=L/2,y)=\Delta p_0$.
+The flowrate through the nanochannel is controlled by one of two driving forces that is directed parallel to the channel axis.
+One driving force is a pressure gradient, $\nabla p_0 = \Delta p_0/L$, and is imposed, under periodicity, by supplying a pressure jump to the fluid as it moves from the channel exit, on the right, to the channel entrance, on the left: $\llbracket p \rrbracket = p(x=-L/2,y) - p(x=L/2,y)=\Delta p_0$.
 In the absence of electrokinetic effects and under steady-state conditions, the pressure gradient drives the velocity field according to Poiseuille flow.
-When electrokinetic effects are added, the charge patterns cause the formation of localised regions of counter charge that are not easily displaced from the channel surfaces if the local electric field is large~\citep{curk2024discontinuous}.
+When electrokinetic effects are added, the charge patterns cause the formation of localized regions of counter charge that are not easily displaced from the channel walls if the local electric field is large.
 These physics of flow are encoded in an electrokinetically modified momentum balance or Stokes equation,

-which is evaluated under the constraint of liquid incompressibility, $\nabla \cdot \boldsymbol{v} = 0$.
-The first two terms on the left-hand-side of equation~(\ref{eq:momentum_balance}) impose Stokes flow, $\boldsymbol{v}$, where the first term -- scaled by the dynamic viscosity, $\mu$ -- measures the dissipative viscous force, and the second term measures the driving force instantiated by the pressure gradient, $\nabla p$.
-The third term is the added electrokinetic drift force, which depends on the local electric field, $\boldsymbol{E}$.
+which is evaluated under the constraint of liquid incompressibility, $\nabla \cdot \bm{v} = 0$.
+The third term is the electrokinetic drift force,

-In general, the dynamics of the electrolyte flow become interesting when the size of the ionic screening layers, and thus the influence of the electrostatic forces, extends appreciably into the width of the channel.
-The size of this region is measured by the Debye screening length,
+which depends on the local electric field, $-\nabla \phi$, with $\phi$ denoting the local electrostatic potential generated by the distribution of ions and the surface charge density of the channel, and an externally supplied electric field, $\bm{E}_\mathrm{ext}$.
+We identify $\bm{E}_\mathrm{ext}$ as the second possible driving force imposed to produce bulk flow through the channel and choose it to be uniform in space and directed along the channel axis, $\bm{E}_\mathrm{ext}=E_\mathrm{ext}\mathbf{e}_x$.